 R button = S key on your keyboard.

 Start button = Enter on your keyboard.

 You might also Like:

 You are currently playing Metroid Fusion Game, a high quality Action Games on KBH Games for free.
-One of 16205 games listed on KBH.
+One of 15685 fun games indexed on KBH for your entertainment.
 Metroid Fusion is part of our Action Games, Adventure Games, Asteroid Games, GBA Games, Metroid Games, Metroidvania Games, Platform Games, Retro Games, Robots Games, Sci-fi Games, and Shooting Games categories of games.
-It has been liked by 177 people that played.
+It has been liked by 186 people that played.
 We have many fun games for the entire family to enjoy.
 Explore and see what amazing games you'll discover today.↑